Davenport to open investigation into Ald. Kelly’s claims of racist comments used in City Hall

 Ortiz said he welcomes an investigation.

-Originally on the agenda for Wednesday was to appoint a person to take the seat of 7th Ward alderman for the time being.
+Originally on the agenda for Wednesday was to appoint a person to take the seat of 7th Ward alderman until an alderman is elected in November.
+However, the council chose to vote on a later date.
 The council recently removed Derek Cornette after allegations of harassment and inappropriate conduct.

 Cornette is running in the Oct.
 10 primary.